-Lightly grease your baking dish, and pour half the pasta mixture into the pan.
-Layer the entire meatsauce mixture over that, followed by the remaining pasta.
+Place half the pasta mixture evenly across the bottom of a 3 qt. baking dish.
+Layer the meatsauce mixture over that, followed by the remaining pasta.
 Finally, pour the bechamel sauce over the noodles, and spread the mixture evenly.
-Top with the kefalotyri cheese and the breadcrumbs.
+Top with the kefalotyri cheese and the breadcrumbs, if using.

 Bake for about 45 minutes, until golden brown on top and bubbly.
-Let it sit for about 15 minutes or so before slicing into it.
+Let it sit for 15 minutes before slicing.

 1 Tbsp. olive oil